 SUBMISSION FORMAT INSTRUCTIONS:

-IMPORTANT: Our CME requires each submission to include at least two learning objectives.
+Learning Objectives: Our CME requires each submission to include at least two learning objectives.
 Submissions that fail to include this information will not be considered.
-Please follow these instructions!
+Please follow these instructions.

 - Clearly describe what you want learners to take away and implement after the session in active, measurable terms (e.g. - define, interpret, explain, apply).